Program Philosophy and Mission

 The specific nature of training is individualized based on previous training experiences and the trainee’s goals.
 It is the philosophy of our program that all trainees receive experience in direct clinical care, exposure to behavioral research within an academic medical center, and didactic seminars focused on application of the biopsychosocial model and professionalism within pediatric psychology.

 The Training Committee oversees all psychology trainees.
-Specific training objectives are formulated at the beginning of the experience.
-Evaluation occurs every three to six months and is based on a competency-based format that emphasizes acquisition of special clinical skills and/or research abilities.
+Specific training objectives are formulated with program directors at the beginning of the experience.
+Evaluation occurs every three to six months and is based on a competency-based format that emphasizes acquisition of specific clinical skills and/or research abilities.
 Training objectives are achieved through an apprenticeship model where the trainee works closely with the faculty members in the provision of clinical service and/or in conducting research and scholarly activities.
 This close supervisory relationship supports the development of the trainee’s clinical and/or research skills.

 Trainees work with clinical and/or research faculty supervisors during 6-month to 2-year rotations in the following areas: